 - One was “huh, thought this was a Matt Dillon movie”

 - The other was “so far it’s just a couple of guys riding with a young guy and giving him shit for some reason, seems rude”

 The worst part is the abrupt shift from romance to darkness.
 I mean really f*cking dark.
 Grady and Rawlins both barely survive prison.
 But because you spent 45 minutes being force-fed a lame love story and know nothing about the characters, you simply can’t shift gears fast enough to digest the stronger second half.

 How much this movie sucks is no fault of Matt Damon’s.

 I’ve become a fan of his over the years.
 It started with Dogma, then his work in Westerns like Geronimo and True Grit, and even as the voice of Spirit, Stallion of the Cimmaron.
 He does a great job of his character here, but the movie is still an overall fail.

 My favourite performance is Lucas Black as young Blevins.
 I’m surprised Black hasn’t done more films.
 Despite the pacing problems, I got so much from his brief appearances that I was thoroughly and emotionally invested in Blevins.

-It sucked learning that almost everyone involved with All the Pretty Horses hates the version that we all get to see.
-It’s like, why did I just bother watching it?
+More than anything else about this movie, it was most disappointing to learn that almost everyone involved with All the Pretty Horses hates the version that we all get to see.
+Why did I just bother watching it?
 What’s the point of it even existing?